mate-academy/jv-oop-advanced/checklist.md

 All our classes and interfaces should have a single purpose - the `draw()` and `getArea()` methods are not conceptually close to each other.

 #### You can pass random values to the constructor of a figure instead of generating them inside figure classes.
-Let's generate random values in `FigureSupplier`.
+Let's generate random values in `core.basesyntax.FigureSupplier`.

 #### Think about which variables should be local in the method and which should be class-level
 * Bad example: